metal-toolbox/mctl/docs/mctl_list_component.md

 ### Options

 ```
+  -V, --firmware-version string   firmware version
   -h, --help                      help for component
       --limit int                 limit results returned.
 Max value is 1000 (hard limit set in fleetdb).
 To list more than 1000, you must query each page (with '--page') individually (default 10)
   -m, --model string              filter by model
       --page int                  limit results to page (for use with --limit)
       --slug string               [required] filter by component slug (nic/drive/bmc/bios...)
   -v, --vendor string             filter by vendor
       --with-records              print record count found with pagination info and return
 ```

 ### Options inherited from parent commands